-Project Proposal Guidelines
+Project Proposal Guidelines for 2025-2026 Project Teams

 For some faculty, Bass Connections provides a mechanism to pilot a new research initiative, bolster an existing project or lay the groundwork for external grant proposals.
-For others, Bass Connections offers an opportunity to mentor students in a small group atmosphere and collaborate on interdisciplinary research with colleagues across the university.
+For others, Bass Connections offers an opportunity to mentor students in a small-group atmosphere and collaborate on interdisciplinary research with colleagues across the university.
 Bass Connections also provides a model for initiating or deepening engagement with a community organization or collaborators outside of Duke who can provide input into the construction of research questions and translate research findings into action.
-For more information about how faculty have benefitted from leading a project, see our faculty perspectives and our faculty evaluation report.
+For more information about how faculty have benefited from leading a project, see our faculty perspectives and our faculty evaluation report.

 Key Requirements and Eligibility